abonhomme/sl_transit_repl/README.md

 A command-line tool for querying real time departure data from Stockholm's public transit system (SL) using [Trafiklab](https://www.trafiklab.se/) APIs.

 I made this primarily as a compliment to an [xbar](https://xbarapp.com/) plugin I made to keep the next bus time for my closest stops in my menu bar.
+Link to plugin coming soon.
 ![SL Transit REPL](./docs/images/demo-frejgatan.png)

 **Two modes of operation:**